 To that, I answer, no thanks.

 I still do the Rosary on occasion and keep up with the news about Pope Francis.
-My bedroom has statues passed down from my grandmother, and my favourite pieces of jewelry are necklaces with St. Jude and St. Teresa of Avila, my two favorites.
+My bedroom has statues passed down from my grandmother, and my favourite pieces of jewelry are necklaces with St. Jude and St. Teresa of Avila, my two favourites.
 As for the other stuff, I have huge problems, and I am not alone.
 I support LGBT* issues, a woman’s right to her own body, heck it’s my body too, please stay out of it.
 I also want the Catholic Church to apologize to Indigenous peoples for the road to hell their ‘good intentions’ created with each residential school they ran.
 The rest falls under the label cafeteria Catholic.
 Time to wear it with pride.

 Alright, then.
 Here’s today’s special.